-- In 1893 the Northwestern Telephone Company installed a telephone line that connected Carver with Minneapolis and St. Paul. - On Nov.
+- In June 1893 the Carver village council authorized the Northwestern Telephone Exchange Company to erect and maintain telephone poles and wires on the streets of Carver, thus connecting Carver with Minneapolis and St. Paul. - On Nov.
 2, 1920 Elizabeth (Libby) Davis Benson (1853-1927) was the first lady in Carver to cast a vote after the passage of the Nineteenth Amendment to the U. S. Constitution granting women's sufferage. - The Prohibition Era (1920-1933) shut down many of Carver's once-busy saloons and associated hotels, and soon most other businesses were also affected.
 In 1929 the Great Depression arrived, shutting down even more Carver businesses and setting Carver into several decades of economic stagnation, leading to the decay of many historic houses and commercial buildings.
 Though detrimental, stagnation was also a blessing, for the lack of modern commercial activity prevented most of Carver's historic buildings from being torn down for new construction. - In April 1965 a great flood inundated many towns and cities in the Mississippi and Minnesota River Valleys, including the lower part of old Carver.
 This further depressed Carver and forestalled new construction, modernization, and revitalization.
 In the ensuing years a floodwall was constructed between the Carver levee and the town of Carver to help keep the Minnesota River at bay. - On June 25, 1969 a non-profit corporation called Carver-on-the-Minnesota, Incorporated was founded by Edith Herman, Anne Neils-Doerr, Mary Lee Dayton, and Helen McNulty.
 It was dedicated to "stopping the wasteful deterioration of a typical 19th Century river town".
 In the 1960s and 1970s Edith Herman, Anne Neils, and Carver-on-the-Minnesota purchased and began renovations to save several deteriorating Carver properties, including Springside, Dikeside, Hilldale, The Gables, the Andrew G. Anderson House, the Carver Presbyterian Church, and Carver Cottage.
 Unfortunately, Edith Herman and Anne Neils passed away, momentum stalled, and several important buildings were lost.
 Out of the legacy of Carver-on-the-Minnesota, Incorporated came the creation of a historic district, a set of design guidelines for historic restoration, a donation to the city of the land for Gazebo Park, and the donation to the city of the old Presbyterian Chuch, today called the Church by the River. - Carver-on-the Minnesota, Inc. created the first annual Steamboat Days festival in Carver, then a two-day event, holding it on Sept.
 19-20, 1970 under the name Steamboat Jubilee and Antique Show.
 Former St. Cloud University industrial arts instructor and Carver resident Danny King put on an antique show in conjunction with the event.
 After early festivals the name of the event was changed to Steamboat Days and it was taken over by the Carver Jaycees, and most recently conducted by the Carver Lions Club.
-For more than 36 years until, Richard Larson hosted an Annual Carver Antique Show in the Carver City Hall, usually held a week or two after Steamboat Days.
+For more than 36 years until, Richard

+Larson hosted an Annual Carver Antique Show in the Carver City Hall, usually held a week or two after Steamboat Days.